alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 But LaTeX can draw diagrams for you.
 The library [TikZ](https://tikz.dev/) is very good in drawing pictures.
-All that left is to make special UML commands to draw entities and relations between them.
+All that left to author is to make special UML commands to draw entities and relations between them.

 The nice library
 [TikZ-UML](https://perso.ensta-paris.fr/~kielbasi/tikzuml/) done this